Research-Division/policy-rules-database/README.md

 * To learn more, visit the [PRD website](https://www.atlantafed.org/economic-mobility-and-resilience/advancing-careers-for-low-income-families/policy-rules-database.aspx)

-* Read [PRD Technical Manual](https://github.com/FRB-Atlanta-Advancing-Careers/policy-rules-database/blob/9bb1e96a5218a8b486b2b3bcbf28fdcd5a2ec906/PRD%20Technical%20Manual.pdf) to get started with the PRD and learn details about each program included in the database
+* Read [PRD Technical Manual](https://github.com/FRB-Atlanta-Advancing-Careers/policy-rules-database/blob/9bb1e96a5218a8b486b2b3bcbf28fdcd5a2ec906/PRD%20Technical%20Manual.pdf) to get started with the PRD and to learn details about each program included in the database

 * Analyze the structure of the U.S. social safety net using [PRD Dashboard](https://emar-data-tools.shinyapps.io/prd_dashboard/)